 Bottom line: no independence is nurtured under the Director’s watch.

 Instead Of A Director, Children Need Leadership

-Leaders also create a positive vision, and can keep their focus there.
-Families needs parents who have a vision of just how good the family can be.
+Leaders also create a positive vision and can keep their focus there.
+Families need parents who have a vision of just how good the family can be.
 How much can they contribute to their community?
 How hard can they work on the soccer field?
-How much love is possible when you really commit your life to it?
-Good leaders bring a vision of possibility into the home, and inspire their children to become better.
+How much love is possible when you commit your life to it?
+Good leaders bring a vision of possibility into the home and inspire their children to become better.

-Third, leaders know how to hold their family accountable.
+Third, leaders know how to hold their families accountable.
 Without accountability there is nothing.
 It’s all just talk and more talk.
-Often we see this mistake made, where there’s lecture after lecture, and yet those systems are put in place to hold children accountable to doing their best.
-Parents who are good leaders for their family find ways to create simple systems to hold their children accountable to being their best.
+Often we see this mistake made, where there’s lecture after lecture, and yet those systems are put in place to hold children accountable for doing their best.
+Parents who are good leaders for their families find ways to create simple systems to hold their children accountable for being their best.

 Combined, these qualities transform a child.
 Consider leading, as a way of parenting—rather than directing.
 Learn more How to Take Control of your Home.